onurboyar/VarRedOpt/README.md

 ### Inner Control Variates

-Like antithetic variates, inner control variates does not require any additional parameters.
+Like antithetic variates, inner control variates algorithm does not require any additional parameters.
 It can be directly applied to naive simulation since it uses only input variables as control variates.
-To run our simulation with inner control variates, we need to assign different function to q.outer parameter.
-Our framework has a built-in function named sim.InnerCV().
+To run our simulation with inner control variates, we need to assign different function to *q.outer* parameter.
+Our framework has a built-in function named *sim.InnerCV()*.
 In order to simulate Asian Option with Inner Control Variates, the following function can be used.

     simulate.outer(n=1e5, d=3, q.outer = sim.InnerCV,
                    q.cv = myq_asian,K = 100, ti =(1:3)/12, r = 0.03, sigma = 0.3, S0 = 100)
     #>    Estimation StandartError
     #>    4.53800000    0.01698056

+Note that we are using *q.cv* parameter this time.

 ### Outer Control Variates

-Outer Control Variates is using the result of a similar problem to the task at hand in which the exact solution is known.
+Outer Control Variates approach is using the result of a similar problem to the task at hand in which the exact solution is known.
 Deciding good outer control variate results in a great amount of variance reduction.
-The main disadvantage of this method is that it is diffcult and requires knowledge to and such a control variate; also the additional computations may be quite slow.
+The main disadvantage of this method is that it is difficult and requires domain knowledge to come up with such a control variate; also the additional computations may be quite slow depending on the control variate.

 In Option Pricing, we can use prices of other options as Outer Control Variates.
 Since we use expected values of the control variates in our